acurwen/Analyzing-Suspicious-Log-Files-at-Chase-Bank/README.md

 ## Final Code (Changes I Made)
+At first, I was thinking of a for loop, as in for each line in this file, evaluate if it’s normal or suspicious.
+Then if it’s suspicious, copy it over to the suspicious log.
+But, we also have to run this daily which means new log files would be present.
+So I changed it to a while loop because if we are running this script daily, that implies we’re encountering new logs all the time and have an infinite amount of arguments.
+So while the log file has logs to analyze, the script will run.

 To account for duplicates, I added in an associative array that holds all the contents of suspicious_activity.log.
 That way my script can check against this array for duplicates before adding in a new entry into suspicious_activity.log.
 Even if an identical suspicious login attempt is made and logged in auth-log.log file, the date of the error log is always included, making each line unique.

 To have the lines of auth_log.log checked multiple times for different reasons, I used nested if loops to check first if lines read in the log file included any suspicious key words and second if they already existed in the results file before copying them over to suspicious_activity.log.
+This alongside my associative array helped solve the duplicate issue.

-Within my nested if loop, I rewrote the if conditional to instead have the lines read from auth_log.log compared to a variable called “susword” which represented each suspicious keyword in my 'suspiciousWords' array.
+Within my nested if loop, I also rewrote the if conditional to instead have the lines read from auth_log.log compared to a variable called “susword” which represented each suspicious keyword in my 'suspiciousWords' array.

 Lastly, I edited my pseudo code to be more descriptive, especially for the loop sections, to explain each process as its written.
 I also did something new and used pseudo code to break my script up into sections with “titles”.
 These titles start with a “# - -” and are indented to the center of the script.
 I’d like to know if this is good practice or not.